aquariumbio/aquarium/docs/_docs/installation/index.md

     ```

     which starts the services for Aquarium.

+    > **Important**:
-    The first run initializes the database, and will take longer than subsequent runs.
+    > The first run initializes the database, and so will be slower than subsequent runs.
+    > This can take longer than you think is reasonable, but let it finish unmolested.

     On Windows, instead use the command